-If you've been charged with a Drug Offense in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, or any surrounding city or town, you need a reliable attorney on your side.
+If you've been charged with a Drug Offense or related charges in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, or any surrounding city or town, you need a reliable attorney on your side.

 Click here to contact Dutko Law and get your Free Consultation